svenssonjoel/lispBM/doc/lbmref.md

 ## Concurrency

-The concurrency support in LispBM is provided by the set of functions, `spawn`, `wait`, `yeild` and `atomic` described below.
+The concurrency support in LispBM is provided by the set of functions, `spawn`, `wait`, `yield` and `atomic` described below.
 Concurrency in LispBM is scheduled by a round-robin scheduler that splits the runtime system evaluator fairly (with caveats, below) between all running processes.

 When a process is scheduled to run, made active, it is given a quota of evaluator "steps" to use up.
 The process then runs until that quota is exhausted or the process itself has signaled it wants to sleep by yielding or blocking (for example by waiting for a message using the message passing system).